U.S. auto regulator calls Takata response to nationwide recall order "disappointing"

-DETROIT, Dec 2 (Reuters) - U.S. auto regulators called Takata Corp’s response to its demand for a nationwide recall “disappointing” after its chief executive stopped short of admitting a defect in its air bags and left the decision for a recall up to automakers.
+DETROIT (Reuters) - U.S. auto regulators called Takata Corp’s 7312.T response to its demand for a nationwide recall “disappointing” after its chief executive stopped short of admitting a defect in its air bags and left the decision for a recall up to automakers.

 “Takata shares responsibility for keeping drivers safe and we believe anything short of a national recall does not live up to that responsibility,” the U.S. National Highway Traffic Safety Administration said in an email to Reuters.